-- To prevent fire, excessive heat, chemical leakage, and explosions, follow the safeguards below: - Do not use any batteries, power sources, and accessories not specified in this booklet.
-Do not use any home-made or modified batteries. - Do not short-circuit, disassemble, or modify the battery pack or back-up battery.
-Do not apply heat or apply solder to the battery pack or back-up battery.
-Do not expose the battery pack or back-up battery to fire or water.
-And do not subject the battery pack or back-up battery to strong physical shock. - Do not install the battery pack or back-up battery in reversed polarity (+ -).
-Do not mix new and old or different types of batteries. - Do not recharge the battery pack outside the allowable ambient temperature range of 0°C - 40°C (32°F - 104°F).
-Also, do not exceed the recharging time. - Do not insert any foreign metallic objects into the electrical contacts of the camera, accessories, connecting cables, etc. - Keep the back-up battery and other accessories out of the reach of children and infants.
-If a child or infant swallows a battery or accessory, consult a physician immediately.
-(Battery chemicals may harm the stomach and intestines.) - When disposing of a battery pack or back-up battery, insulate the electrical contacts with tape to prevent contact with other metallic objects or batteries.
-This is to prevent fire or an explosion. - If excessive heat, smoke, or fumes are emitted during battery pack recharging, immediately unplug the battery charger from the power outlet to stop the recharging and prevent a fire. - If the battery pack or back-up battery leaks, changes color, deforms, or emits smoke or fumes, remove it immediately.
-Be careful not to get burned in the process. - Prevent any battery leakage from contacting your eyes, skin, and clothing.
+- To prevent fire, excessive heat, chemical leakage, explosions, and electrical shock, follow the safeguards below: - Do not use any batteries, power sources, or accessories not specified in the Instruction Manual.
+Do not use any home-made or modified batteries. - Do not short-circuit, disassemble, or modify the battery.
+Do not apply heat or solder to the battery.
+Do not expose the battery to fire or water.
+Do not subject the battery to strong physical shock. - · Do not insert the battery's plus and minus ends incorrectly. - Do not recharge the battery in temperatures outside the allowable ambient temperature range.
+Also, do not exceed the recharging time indicated in the Instruction Manual. - Do not insert any foreign metallic objects into the electrical contacts of the camera, accessories, connecting cables, etc. - When disposing of a battery, insulate the electrical contacts with tape to prevent contact with other metallic objects or batteries.
+This is to prevent a fire or an explosion. - If excessive heat, smoke, or fumes are emitted when recharging the battery, immediately unplug the battery charger from the power outlet to stop recharging.
+Otherwise, it may cause a fire, heat damage, or electrical shock. - If the battery leaks, changes color, deforms, or emits smoke or fumes, remove it immediately.
+Be careful not to get burned in the process.
+It may cause a fire, electrical shock or skin burn if you keep using it. - Prevent any battery leakage from contacting your eyes, skin, and clothing.
 It can cause blindness or skin problems.
 If the battery leakage contacts your eyes, skin, or clothing, flush the affected area with lots of clean water without rubbing it.
-See a physician immediately. - During the recharging, keep the equipment away from the reach of children.
-The cord can accidentally choke the child or give an electrical shock. - Do not leave any cords near a heat source.
+See a physician immediately. - Do not leave any cords near a heat source.
 It can deform the cord or melt the insulation and cause a fire or electrical shock. - Do not hold the camera in the same position for long periods of time.
 Even if the camera does not feel too hot, prolonged contact with the same body part may cause skin redness, blistering or low-temperature contact burns.
-Using a tripod is recommended for people with circulation problems or very sensitive skin, or when using the camera in very hot places. - · Do not fire the flash at someone driving a car.
-It may cause an accident. - Do not fire the flash near a person's eyes.
-It may impair the person's vision.
-When using flash to photograph an infant, keep at least 1 meter/3.3 feet away.
+Using a tripod is recommended for people with circulation problems or very sensitive skin, or when using the camera in very hot places. - Do not fire the flash at anyone driving a car or other vehicle.
+It may cause an accident.